Ilya Bondarenko: Preservation efforts

 Bondarenko adored the Moscow variety of Neoclassicism, and was engaged in studies of this style since 1904.
 In particular, he discovered and published the original drawings of Domenico Giliardi and Afanasy Grigoriev (1913), and wrote the first biography of Matvey Kazakov (1912).

-After the Russian Revolution of 1917 Bondarenko, despite his affiliation with the church, found a place in Soviet system – first as the museum manager in Ufa (1919–1921), where he set up the first theater and the first museum (present-day Mikhail Nesterov Museum; Nesterov and Bondarenko were close friends).
+After the Russian Revolution of 1917 Bondarenko, despite his affiliation with the church, found a place in the Soviet system – first as the museum manager in Ufa (1919–1921), where he set up the first theater and the first museum (present-day Mikhail Nesterov Museum; Nesterov and Bondarenko were close friends).
 In 1921, Bondarenko returned to Moscow, and worked in various soviet institutions until his death in 1947.

 In the 1930s, he returned to architecture, working with historical buildings, notably his 1938 expansion of Bakhrushin Museum of Theatre and 1933 expansion of Moscow Conservatory.
 He held title of chief architect of Vagankovo Cemetery, chief architect of Mosenergo, and was engaged in numerous consultancies regarding old buildings, including the 1938-1940 surveys of Saint Basil's Cathedral.
 His last assignment has been the restoration of Matvey Kazakov's Travel Palace in Tver, damaged during World War II.